AaronLasseigne/active_interaction/README.md

 accepts a symbol that specifies a class method on the object class or a proc.
 Both will be passed the value and any errors thrown inside the converter will cause the value to be considered invalid.
 Any returned value that is not the correct class will also be treated as invalid.
-The value given to the `default` option will also be converted.
+Any `default` that is not an instance of the class or subclass and is not `nil` will also be converted.

 ``` rb
 class ObjectInteraction < ActiveInteraction::Base